ramka001/challenge/README.md

 ##
 ### The application needs its dependencies built prior to execution.

-#### Before building the app, if there any Database or Cowboy configuration you need to change, please use the
+#### Before building the app, if there is any Database or Cowboy configuration you need to change, please use the

 ```
 config/config.exs